 “Our customers are our stakeholders; their opinions and feelings are vital to the success of the society.
 As such, their engagement with our research is crucial.”

 Customer Research Specialist, Coventry Building Society

 Organisational and informational silos

 Organisational silos are a mind-set present in some companies where teams do not want to share information with others in the same company.
 Alignment is only one challenge that’s perpetuated by the maintenance of organisational silos.
-Stemming the flow of information from one team to another throughout an organisation does have an impact on the alignment of teams underneath common goals and objectives, but it also has a number of other impacts on the day to day workings of the organisation and the customer experience.
+Stemming the flow of information from one team, like a customer research team, to another throughout an organisation does have an impact on the alignment of teams underneath common goals and objectives, but it also has a number of other impacts on the day to day workings of the organisation and the customer experience.

 This ‘mine’ mentality is thought to have been brought about by the competitive nature of business, but graduated to within the organisation rather than kept between businesses.
 It keeps teams from reaching their full potential in terms of resources, effort and output, and stops departments from working together in order to create better products, services and experiences for customers.